mmlpxjs/mmlpx/README.md

 ### DI System

 It is well known that MobX is an value-based reactive system which lean to oop paradigm, and we defined our states with a class facade usually.
-To avoid constructing the instance everytime we used and to enjoy the other benifit(unit test and so on), [di](https://en.wikipedia.org/wiki/Dependency_injection) system is the spontaneous choice.
+To avoid constructing the instance everytime we used and to enjoy the other benifit (unit test and so on), a [di](https://en.wikipedia.org/wiki/Dependency_injection) system is the spontaneous choice.

 mmlpx DI system was deep inspired by [spring ioc](https://docs.spring.io/spring-framework/docs/current/spring-framework-reference/core.html#beans).